aclark4life/python-packages-doc/introduction.rst

 Introduction
 ============

 Welcome.
-Please follow the steps below to get started testing our beta release features.
+Please follow the steps below to get started testing the beta release features.

 Step 1: Get access
 ------------------

 - Sign up for the beta, if you haven't already: http://pythonpackages.com/signup.
 - Sign in to pythonpackages.com with your GitHub account.

-- You should be redirected to your dashboard, where you should see:
+- You should see:

 .. image:: https://github.com/pythonpackages/pythonpackages-docs/raw/master/introduction.png
   :class: thumbnail